gregsdennis/coding-for-smarties/published/2015/03/22/Nulls and Extension Methods.md

 ***NOTE** The `XPath` class is something I made up for this post.
 It probably exists somewhere, but the API may not be quite as I have it represented here.*

-However, if you’re determined to use the extension method (or you’re stuck with it because it’s in some code base you don’t have access to), you can always wait for C# 6.0 and its null-referencing operator `?.`.
+However, if you're determined to use the extension method (or you're stuck with it because it's in some code base you don't have access to), you can always wait for C# 6.0 and its null-referencing operator `?.`.
 This will instruct the compiler to return null if the referenced object is null.
 This would transform the code to

 ```C#
 var doc = XDocument.Load("test.xml");